open-mmlab/mmengine/docs/en/tutorials/hook.md

 - Save checkpoints by interval, and support saving them by epoch or iteration

-  Suppose we train a total of 20 epochs and want to save the checkpoints every 5 epochs, the following configuration will help us to achieve this requirement.
+  Suppose we train a total of 20 epochs and want to save the checkpoints every 5 epochs, the following configuration will help us achieve this requirement.

   ```python
   # the default value of by_epoch is True